microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraUserLicense.md

 PS C:\> Set-EntraUserLicense -ObjectId $User.ObjectId -AssignedLicenses $Licenses
 ```

-The first command gets a user by using the Get-EntraUser (./Get-EntraUser.md)cmdlet, and then stores it in the $LicensedUser variable.
+The first command gets a user by using the [Get-EntraUser](./Get-EntraUser.md) cmdlet, and then stores it in the $LicensedUser variable.

 The second command gets another user by using Get-EntraUser , and then stores it in the $User variable.